satra/NiPyPe-Paper/nipype_paper.rst

 >>> fit.inputs.in\_file = 'tensor\_fitted\_data.Bfloat'

-When trying to set an invalid input type (for example non existing file, or a number instead of a string NiPyPE framework will send an error message.
+When trying to set an invalid input type (for example non existing file, or a number instead of a string NiPyPe framework will send an error message.
 Checking validity of the pipeline at early stages prevents from running pipelines that are bound to fail and thus saves time.
 To run an interface user needs to call run() method: